On the stable Auslander-Reiten components of certain monomorphism categories: Stable Auslander-Reiten components

-\begin{proposition} Assume $\La$ is a CM-finite algebra and $\Gamma $ a component of $\Gamma^s_{\CS}$ containing a boundary vertex.
-Then the following assertions hold. \begin{itemize} \item [$(1)$] If $\Gamma$ is finite, then $\Gamma=\mathbb{Z}\Delta/G$, where $\Delta$ is a Dynkin quiver and $G$ is an automorphism group of $\mathbb{Z}\Delta$ containing a positive power of the translation. \item [$(2)$] If $\Gamma$ is infinite, then $\Gamma$ is a stable tube. \end{itemize} In particular, if $\CS(\rm{Gprj}\mbox{-}\La)$ is of finite representation type, then $\Gamma^s_{\CS}$ is a disjoint union of the finite components containing a boundary vertex. \end{proposition} \begin{proof} First of all since we remove the projective-injective vertices, the component $\Gamma$ is stable.
+\begin{theorem} Let $\La$ be a CM-finite algebra and let $\Ga$ be a component of $\Ga^s_{\CS}$ containing a boundary vertex.
+Then the following statements hold. \begin{itemize} \item [$(1)$] If the cardinality of $\Ga$ is finite, then $\Ga=\Z\Delta/G$, where $\Delta$ is a Dynkin quiver and $G$ is an automorphism group of $\Z\Delta$ containing a positive power of the translation. \item [$(2)$] If $\Ga$ is infinite, then $\Ga$ is a stable tube. \end{itemize} In particular, if $\CS_{\SG}(\La)$ is of finite representation type, then $\Ga^s_{\CS}$ is a disjoint union of the finite components containing a boundary vertex. \end{theorem}

+\begin{proof} Since we have removed the projective-injective vertices, the component $\Ga$ is stable.
 According to \cite[Theorem 5.5]{Li}, for both $(1)$ and $(2)$ it suffices to show that the component contains a $\tau_{\CS}$-periodic object.
-Our assumption in conjunction with Corollary \ref{Corolary 2.6} guarantees such a vertex.
+Our assumption in conjunction with Corollary \ref{Corolary 2.6} guarantees the existence of such a vertex.
+So we only need to consider the case where $\CS_{\SG}(\La)$ is of finite representation type and each component contains a boundary vertex.